Georgia State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 - Panthers games have an average total of 56.2 points this season, 9.3 fewer than Saturday's over/under.

-- In 2021, games involving the Red Wolves have averaged a total of 66.5 points, 1.0 more than the set total in this contest.
+- In 2021, games involving the Red Wolves have averaged a total of 66.5 points, one more than the set over/under in this contest.

 Georgia State Stats and Trends